wuxingogo/WuxingogoExtension2018/README.md

 ![github](ScreenShot/AssetBundle.jpg "github")

-The project had been moved to https://github.com/wuxingogo/GameUpdaterTest
+The project have been moved to https://github.com/wuxingogo/GameUpdaterTest

 ####XBehaviour Window (Finite-State-Machine)